 By default a dividend is subject to the 31.4% flat tax (PFU): 12.8% for income tax and 18.6% of social levies (the CSG rose to 10.6% with the 2026 social security act).
 The shareholder therefore receives 68.6% of the gross dividend voted.
 You can still opt for the progressive income tax scale, which unlocks a 40% allowance (art.
 158-3-2 of the tax code) but keeps the 18.6% of social levies.

 You make a reverse calculation (gross-up): the gross dividend to vote equals the net you want divided by 0.686.
 For example, to receive EUR 6,860 net, you must vote a gross dividend of EUR 10,000 in the minutes of the meeting.
-The calculator does this automatically in the 'from the net I want' mode.
+The calculator does this automatically in the 'from the net I want' mode, and climbs one step further: those EUR 10,000 gross assume the company earned about EUR 11,765 of profit before corporate tax, at the reduced 15% rate.

 The gross amount is the dividend voted by the meeting, before any levy.
 It is the figure recorded in the minutes.
 The 31.4% flat tax is then withheld on payment: the gross is not what the shareholder receives in the bank, but the calculation base.